aaronhurt/zfs-replicate/README.md

 directory as the script if one is not passed via the command line.

 The config file is very well commented and the contents of the sample config are shown below.
-The only required setting without a default is `REPLICATE_SETS`.
+The only required setting without a default is the `REPLICATE_SETS` option.
 The script will error out on launch if required configuration is not met.

 ### Available Command Line Options